dgaydukov/cert-ocpjp11/files/ocpjp11.md

   using different algos like lru - least recently used There are 2 types of architecture of cpu:
-* instruction set architecture (called just architecture) - a set of instructions, data types, registers that cpu can execute instruction sets can be of different architectual complexity:
+* instruction set architecture (called just architecture) - a set of instructions, data types, registers that cpu can execute instruction sets can be of different architectural complexity:
-    * CISC (complex instruction set computer) - has many special instructions that rarely used in practice complex instructions are common here like:
+    * CISC (complex instruction set computer) - has many special instructions that rarely used in practice complex instructions are like:
         * transfer multiple register to/from memory
         * complex integer & floating point operations
         * atomic test-and-set
         * SIMD (single instruction multiple data) instructions
     * RISC (reduced instruction set computer) - only frequently used instructions implemented, less common instructions implemented as subroutines
-    * VLIW (very long instruction word) - use ILP (instruction-level parallelism) with less hardware than cisc/risc compiler responsible for instruction issue and scheduling
+    * VLIW (very long instruction word) - use ILP (instruction-level parallelism) with less hardware than cisc/risc, compiler responsible for instruction issue and scheduling
         * EPIC (explicitly parallel instruction computing) good satire why itanium failed
         [How the Itanium Killed the Computer Industry](https://www.pcmag.com/archive/how-the-itanium-killed-the-computer-industry-236394)